bioinformatics-core-shared-training/cruk-summer-school-2020/index.md

 - Process and quality control short read sequencing data
 - Given a set of gene identifiers, find out whereabouts in the genome they are located, and vice-versa
 - Produce a list of differentially expressed genes from an RNA-Seq experiment.
-- Import a set of ChIP-Seq or ATAC-seq peaks and investigate their biological context.
+- Import a set of ChIP-Seq peaks and investigate their biological context.

 # Day 0 (July 21st )